stormchaserroleplaying/SCRPGLite/Magic/Natural/index.md

 **Entangle:** Creatures within a 15-foot-radius sphere are immobilized by roots, grass, and weeds.
 Save for slowed movement.

 **Goodberry:** Up to ten berries appear and are infused with magic for the duration.
-Eating a berry restores 1 HP and the berry provides enough nourishment to sustain a creature for one day.
+Eating a berry restores 1 Stamina and the berry provides enough nourishment to sustain a creature for one day.
 The berries lose their potency if they have not been consumed within a day of the casting of this spell.

 **Insect Plague:** Creeping, hopping, and flying insects fill a 15-foot-radius sphere for 10 minutes.
 Creatures take 1d4 damage + 1d4 every 2 levels.